I'm Casey McCann, director of Eclectic Music.

 I decided to set out for Atlanta (where my parents married and where much of my extended family remains) in early 2002.
 I put out some flyers in coffee shops in Virginia-Highland and surrounding neighborhoods, advertising my availability as a teacher.
 I drove to homes from Alpharetta to Decatur teaching lessons and also taught out of my one-bedroom apartment on Greenwood Avenue (piano lessons in the bedroom, guitar lessons in the living room).

 By 2007 I was teaching in a studio in Virginia-Highland Church, blessed with more referrals than I knew what to do with.
 I decided to bring on some additional teachers.
-We moved over to 1187 Virginia Avenue in January 2008, and added a second studio in 2009.
-Our latest studio, in Ansley Park, opened in January 2011 so that we could offer group music classes.
-In 2012, I founded The Little Middle School, a comprehensive homeschool program that lives at Eclectic Music's Ansley Park studio.
+We moved over to 1187 Virginia Avenue in January 2008, and added a second studio in 2009 and a third studio in January 2011, so that we could offer group music classes.
+In 2012, I founded The Little Middle School, a comprehensive homeschool program that lives at Eclectic Music's Inman Park studio.

 These days, I'm continuing to sharpen my vision for what a music school can be, and what music instruction can do.
 I am fortunate to have a great team of teachers and support staff who believe, as I do, that all human beings can improve their ability to express themselves through music.